 At Avon House we strive to create a learning environment which promotes respect, diversity and self-awareness and equips all of our pupils with the knowledge, skills, attitudes and values they will need to succeed in their future lives.
-As a Rights Respecting School our aim is to ensure the areas below are developed to embed children's human rights in their ethos and culture.
+As a Rights Respecting School, our aim is to ensure the areas below are developed to embed children's human rights in their ethos and culture, and extend their understanding of global citizenship.